 The President of the University retains authority for making decisions affecting the University.
 All decisions to be made should be based on federal, state, and/or local recommendations/mandates.
-These decisions may include issuing travel advisories, suspending mass gatherings (including classes), suspending research, and the suspending and resumption of normal University operations.
+These decisions may include issuing travel advisories, suspending mass gatherings (including classes) or moving them to virtual settings, suspending research, and the suspending and resumption of normal University operations.